theodesp/leetcode-primer/docs/problems-21to40/33-SearchRotatedSortedArray.md

     --8<-- "solutions/33-SearchRotatedSortedArray/SearchRotatedSortedArrayBinarySearch.js"
     `

-The time complexity of this function is O(log n) and the space complexity is O(1).
+The time complexity of this function is $O(log n)$ and the space complexity is $O(1)$.

-The reason why this function has O(log n) time complexity is because it uses a binary search algorithm.
+The reason why this function has $O(log n)$ time complexity is because it uses a binary search algorithm.
 In each iteration, the function eliminates half of the remaining elements by updating the left and right pointers.
 Since the function does a constant amount of work per iteration, the number of iterations required to find the target is logarithmic in the size of the array.

-The space complexity is O(1) because the function uses only a constant amount of extra memory to store the left, right, and mid pointers, regardless of the size of the input array.
+The space complexity is $O(1)$ because the function uses only a constant amount of extra memory to store the left, right, and mid pointers, regardless of the size of the input array.

 ## Additional Thoughts